mori-atsushi/katalog/docs/docs/getting-started.md

 ## step2: Register the UI component

-Just run `startKatalog` function in your application.
+Just run the `startKatalog` function in your application.
+To register a `Composable`, use the `compose` function.

 ```kotlin
 class MyApplication : Application() {